Advisory structure for funds

 In this structure, the fund manager is responsible for ensuring full compliance with all legal and regulatory requirements, typically with the assistance of external counsel.

-In an AngelList-Advised fund, AngelList serves as the legal general partner and investment adviser, assisting with fund regulatory and legal compliance.
+In a Platform-Advised fund, AngelList-approved entities serve as the legal general partner and investment adviser, assisting with fund regulatory and legal compliance.
 These funds use standardized AngelList legal documents, which cannot generally be customized.

-Why might a fund manager choose an AngelList-advised fund?
+Why might a fund manager choose a Platform-advised fund?

 1. Standardized documents: